aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ![Example CodePipeline Architecture](./docs/ExampleCodePipelineArch.jpg)

-This stack is a AWS CloudFormation stack and can be quickly launched through the Console.
+This stack is an AWS CloudFormation stack and can be quickly launched through the Console.

 As CodeBuild is running inside a VPC (to be able to access the private validate API), you will need to choose a VPC, Subnet and Security Group.
 The default VPC security group is suggested, as only outbound access is required.
 See "Notes on AWS CodeBuild inside VPC" section below for further information.